Blog > How to Calculate Office Space Utilization for Your Team

 The Essential Formulas for Calculating Utilization

-To get an accurate picture of your workspace, you need to look at three primary metrics: the utilization rate, the frequency of use, and the peak utilization.
+To get an accurate picture of your workspace, you need to look at three primary metrics:

-This metric looks at how often specific areas—like meeting rooms or phone booths—are used throughout the day.
+Frequency of Use (Actual Hours Used / Total Available Hours) x 100 How often specific areas—like meeting rooms or phone booths—are used throughout the day.

 How to Collect Accurate Data